 During the Party

-Keep this to a minimum, but if you need a hand bringing out a parade of dishes, or refilling wine glasses, it’s totally ok to recruit a couple of trusted guests to help out.
+If you need a hand bringing out a parade of dishes, or refilling wine glasses, it’s totally ok to recruit a couple of trusted guests to help out.

 Tip #4: Shop Your Home

 In other words, why spend money on stuff you’ll never use again?
 When you’re entertaining adults, subtle is totally ok.
 You don’t need super themey decorations and all that.
 (Unless, you really want them.
 You do you.)

 I’ve grown a collection of neutral serving pieces and tableware that are the perfect backdrop for any kind of food.
 Add color with flowers and greens (there’s always a shrub in my yard that could use a little haircut).
 Look around your house for what you can borrow — like candlesticks from the mantel, a scarf to use as a table runner or to drape on a serving table.